seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

 Monads decide how to combine actions
 ------------------------------------

 Each type of Monad combines actions differently.
 We already looked at `IO`.
 It performs the actions in order with `IO` side effects. `Maybe`, on the other hand, specifies that if any step is `Nothing`, the whole thing stops and exits with a `Nothing`.
-The do-block here always yields `Nothing`, because of the second to last step.

     beCareful :: Maybe Int
     beCareful = do